PowerShell/PowerShell-RFC/Draft-Accepted/RFCNNNN-Install-PowerShell.md

 Alias: None

 The default behavior is to download and extract the .ZIP package, then install the latest stable release of PowerShell into the user scope allowed by permissions.
-If administrative privilege, install to the scope of AllUsers.
+If with administrative privilege, install to the scope of AllUsers.
 If user does not have administrative privilege, install to the scope CurrentUser.